Why kids need daylight to thrive and learn

 of a resting platform just under the water's surface.

 Rats had to swim until they discovered the resting platform -- something they were highly motivated to find.
-A steep wall surrounded the sides of the pool, and the wall was marked with a variety of distinctive shapes and designs.

 The question was: How readily would rats learn?